rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/kubernetes-cluster-setup/k3s-for-rancher.md

 These instructions assume you have set up two nodes, a load balancer, a DNS record, and an external MySQL database as described in [this section.](../infrastructure-setup/ha-k3s-kubernetes-cluster.md)

 Rancher needs to be installed on a supported Kubernetes version.
-To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/) To specify the K3s version, use the INSTALL_K3S_VERSION environment variable when running the K3s installation script.
+To find out which versions of Kubernetes are supported for your Rancher version, refer to the [Rancher Support Matrix](https://rancher.com/support-maintenance-terms/).

+To specify the K3s (Kubernetes) version, use the INSTALL_K3S_VERSION (e.g., `INSTALL_K3S_VERSION="v1.24.10+k3s1"`) environment variable when running the K3s installation script.

 ## Installing Kubernetes

 ### 1. Install Kubernetes and Set up the K3s Server